-A Kohenet is a Jewish Priestess, a new (and ancient) form of Jewish women’s spiritual leadership.
+A Kohenet is a Hebrew Priestess, a new (and ancient) form of Jewish women’s spiritual leadership.

 In July 2009, I received smicha as a Kohenet through the Hebrew Priestess Training Institute founded by Rabbi Jill Hammer, Holly Taya Shere and Shoshana Jedwab, after three years of training.
 As a Kohenet I focus on an embodied, woman-honoring form of Jewish spirituality that respects the earth and G!d/dess in all forms that s/he appears (male, female, both, and neither).
 The women trained and ordained as Kohanot are reclaiming this word and a unique role as spiritual leaders.
 I was also conferred by the Kohanot the title of “M’agelet” – Circle-maker, as a reference to my unique gifts and work in the world.